 The major structures for facilitating the interaction of apostles with one another are the Annual Congress and Regional or International Apostolic Summits in the nations.

 Annual Members Congress

 ICAL is a professional society, therefore, only members are invited to speak or participate on panels in the annual meeting.

 Each member is entitled to bring their spouse and encouraged to bring anyone who is an apostolic leader or someone whom they are mentoring/coaching in any sphere of society (the seven mountains).
 Advancing apostolic leadership and building the next generation is a focus of ICAL.

 There is no limit to the number of non-members a member can invite as long as they fit the above criteria for attendance.
 Members and guests all pay a registration fee.

 Regional and International Summits

-For those nations not represented by a Convenor, ICAL has many Ambassadorial Apostles who travel to various nations and hold invitation-only meetings of regional apostles with whom they have formed relationships.
+For those nations not represented by a Convenor, ICAL has many Ambassadorial Apostles who travel to various nations and hold invitation-only meetings for regional apostles with whom they have formed relationships.
 This invariably brings together apostles who have much in common, but who have not previously been able to connect with each other.
 As a result, many apostolic coalitions have been formed and the strength of the international apostolic movement has been greatly increased.
 All current members of ICAL are invited to attend any national or international meetings.

 How ICAL is Administered

 International Coalition of Apostles, Inc. is administered as a non-profit religious educational organization in the State of Texas.
 John P. Kelly is the International Convening Apostle along with an Apostolic Council which gives advice and accountability.
 Thus, ICAL is governed by apostolic leadership in line with a strictly biblical-based form of government (episkopos and presbuteros).